 Fun is key in OGHA's FUNdamentals program

-FUNdamentals is the OGHA's initiation to hockey program for 4-, 5- and 6-year-olds.
+FUNdamentals is the OGHA's initiation to hockey program starting with children aged 4 and above.
 It is a structured, learn-to-play hockey program that uses Hockey Canada’s Initiation Program (HCIP) curriculum to teach beginners basic technical skills (skating, puck handling, stopping, passing, turning and shooting) in an atmosphere that stresses fun, cooperation and fair play.
-FUNdamentals has a full-female staff of HCIP-qualified head coaches, other long-term, experienced coaches, and several hockey-playing volunteers.
+FUNdamentals has female certified instructors and several hockey-playing volunteers.

-Girls participating in FUNdamentals wear full hockey equipment for two sessions each week.
+Girls participating in FUNdamentals are required to wear full hockey equipment for two sessions each week.
 The registration fee is $350.

 Saturdays - 8:00 am to 8:50 am